BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * If any Accident Elimination is randomized for the target in Untouchable, the roulette will now specify the only available accident kill.
 This was only working partially before.
   * Fixed misspelled Contract Target name in The Finish Line & Three-Headed Serpent.

----

-**October 28, 2021**
-* **HITMAN:**
-  * **Situs Inversus:**
-    * **Contracts Mode Targets:** 127 more added.
-Updated the images of the existing ones with their HITMAN III versions.
-	* **Extra Objectives:** 3 more added.
-    * **Photo Objectives:** 9 added.
-  * **Patient Zero:**
-    * **"Eliminate Any Infected" Objective:** Renamed to "Infected" and replaced image to match in game.
-Reworded description text to be more concise.
-	* **Extra Objectives:** 1 more added.
-    * **Photo Objectives:** 6 added.
-  * Other Small Updates:
-    * **Hokkaido (All Missions) - "Hiking Route" Exit:** Renamed to "Mountain Path" to better match the Starting Location.
-* **Other Fixes:**
-  * Erich Soders' target specific eliminations on Situs Inversus were having their labeling cut off when "Forced Melee Methods" was disabled.
-  * Fixed a coding issue where the Complication "One Save Only" wasn't properly appearing in Roulette generation.
-Also, it will only appear in missions that allow saving as long as "Force Difficulty" is disabled.
-  * A Complication "One Disguise Change" was previously removed due to another Complication, "No Disguise Changes", causing redundancy.
-It is now coded so that as long as "Specific Disguises" is disabled, one of these two Complications have an equal chance of appearing (rather than the potential of both).
-  * The Allow Complications setting was displaying an incorrect value when refreshing/reloading (not hard refreshing/reloading) the page.
-  * Removed a few more duplicate Contracts Mode Target images.